Shopify wins, but Big Cartel still has its perks

 Big Cartel vs Shopify – Design: The Verdict

 Shopify wins the design round!
+We gave it a 3.9 for design flexibility, compared with Big Cartel’s score of 2.2.
 It has more themes to choose from than Big Cartel, more features included as standard, and is much easier to customize.
 Big Cartel requires coding just to add and edit images, whereas Shopify gives you much more freedom.

 Customer support isn’t always the first thing you think of when picking a builder – ideally, you’ll never even need to use it.
 But just like seat belts in a car, it’s better to be safe than sorry.

-Big Cartel offers a rather hands-off approach to customer support.
+Big Cartel came out as the worst builder for customer support during our testing.
+They scored a very low 1.1 out of 5 due to their hands-off approach.
 The only help channel is through email, available from Monday to Friday between 9am and 6pm EST. You might see what looks like a live chat feature, but don’t get too excited – it simply directs you to Big Cartel’s email support.

 If you don’t need direct help, you can head to Big Cartel’s Help Center.
 This is clean and easy to navigate, so you can find relevant help articles quickly and easily.

-Shopify scores full marks for its help and support.
+Shopify comes joint-second for its help and support.
 Here are the different help options available:

 - 24/7 phone support